Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

  <!-- Navbar ends here -->
 ```

-Tha navbar is created with a bootstrap component of `nav`.
-It has some Bootstrap `class` for styling the navbar and it contains two `span` for displaying the name of the dApp and also the amount of cUSD a user have.
+The navbar is created with a Bootstrap component of `nav`.
+It has some Bootstrap `class` for styling the navbar and it contains two `span` for displaying the name of the dApp and also the cUSD balance of the connected wallet.

-For now, the default amount is 0.
-Later on, we are going to import the actual amount of a user through the `id` of the `span` tag using our Javascript.
+For now, the default amount is **zero**.
+Later on, we are going to import the actual amount of a user through the `id` of the `span` tag using our Javascript code.

 Next, we are going to create a hero that will tell the users what the dApp is all about and the users can also post an event by clicking a button that will pop up a modal that will contain a form for creating an event.